 - Track or switch failure

 - Defective track

 We Thoroughly Investigate Train Accident Causes

 One of the most challenging and frustrating aspects of sustaining a railroad injury is that you likely do not know what happened, why it happened, or who is to blame.
 Discovering that information requires working with a train accident lawyer who will thoroughly investigate the accident.

-Lugar Law PC will:
+Lugar Injury Law will:

 - Independently gather and review all the available evidence;